 - Then, overlay your successive piece of siding so that the top piece is closest to your home’s front door.
 (This will make the siding look more seamless when looking at it from the front.)

-- Continue until your entire wall is sided.
+- Continue until you side your entire wall.

 Installing Around Windows

-When you get to your windows, a full piece of siding may not fit and you may need to cut it down.
+When you get to your windows, a full piece of siding may not fit.
+You may need to cut it down.

 - Measure to see how much room is between the last piece of siding you installed and the bottom of your window (make sure the measurement is up into the J-channel and then subtract ¼”).